jadebustos/machine_learning/movidius/ansible/install-raspberry.md

 # Raspberry installation

-Install raspbian (Debian Stretch) in your raspberry pi 3.
+Install raspbian (Debian Stretch) on your raspberry pi 3.

 ## Configuration and deployment